mat-docs/mtap-docs/AAS/2020.1/csharp/write.md

 #### SSL connection

-To connect to your Kafka broker through https using your SSL certificates, you must use provide the following configuration details to *KafkaStreamClient* constructor:
+To connect to your Kafka broker through https using your SSL certificates, you must provide the following configuration details to *KafkaStreamClient* constructor:
 ```cs
 var sslConfigurationDetails = new Dictionary<string, string>();
 sslConfigurationDetails.Add("security.protocol", "ssl");